EXPERT ADVICE

 Flat roof sealant for leaks

-The quickest and easiest way to fix a leaking flat roof is often to seal over the area using waterproofing paint.
+The quickest and easiest way is often to seal over the area using waterproofing paint.
 This isn’t a long-term solution, but it might just protect your belongings from dripping water long enough to sort out a longer-term fix.

 Just make sure not to use waterproofing paint if there are many sources that are leaking across a large area.
 This won’t be very efficient and could also risk making things more difficult later on.